ubclaunchpad/Essentially/README.md

 ## Roadmap

-we anticipate to major phases before Essentially is _essentially_ done (pardon the pun)
+we anticipate to have 3 major phases before Essentially is _essentially_ done (pardon the pun). so far Phase 1 is completed and Phase 2 has started.

 #### Phase 1: